-The presbytery is united in its mission and ministry; its work is coordinated by the Ministry Coordinating and Planning CommissionCouncil and carried out by Presbytery committeespresbytery ministries and task forces_and congregations.
-This policy stresses the unity of our mission and ministry.
-The Ppresbytery will ordinarily conduct a capital campaign every five to ten years in order to_raise significant money for its capital needs.

-The primary needs are generally (but not limited to): land and/or staff for new worshipping_communities and congregational support, the outdoor ministry of Dogwood Acres, and_endowments to support the various missions and ministry of the Ppresbytery.
-Organizations, institutions and entities outside the presbytery may or may not be included in the Ppresbytery capital campaign by request, and at the discretion of the presbytery.
-[Some_examples of such organizations are Montreat, higher education, Thornwell Home and School, etc.]

-The Ppresbytery may combine several different needs into one campaign, and will not_ordinarily conduct two simultaneous capital campaigns or a second campaign within two years_of the conclusion of the first.
-Presbytery may approve a second campaign, or concurrent_campaign, by two-thirds vote.

-The Ministry Coordinating and Planning CommissionCouncil shall create a special campaign committee for each capital campaign and will ordinarily hire outside fundraising counsel or staff with significant and proven capital campaign experience.
-The majority of the cost of the campaign will be borne by the campaign, with the Ministry Coordinating and Planning CommissionCouncil providing start-up funds from the Ppresbytery's budget.

-Following the current policies of the Presbytery, Presbytery committees presbytery, presbytery ministries may publish "wish_lists" of capital items needed for their mission and ministry upon approval by the Committee on Ministry of Presbytery Operations.

-Presbytery Ministries may not conduct their own capital and/or fund request_campaigns without approval of the Ppresbytery upon recommendation of the Ministry Coordinating Council.
-Congregations who require assistance with operating support shall make_their request through the Committee on Ministry of Congregational Revitalization Health.

-Amended February 22, 2016 Updated February 20, 2019
+1 The presbytery is united in its mission and ministry; its work is coordinated by the Ministry 2 Coordinating Council and carried out by presbytery ministries and task forces and congregations.
+3 This policy stresses the unity of our mission and ministry.
+The presbytery will ordinarily conduct a 4 capital campaign every five to ten years in order to raise significant money for its capital needs.
+5 The primary needs are generally (but not limited to): land and/or staff for new worshipping 6 communities and congregational support, the outdoor ministry of Dogwood Acres, and endowments 7 to support the various missions and ministry of the presbytery.
+Organizations, institutions and 8 entities outside the presbytery may or may not be included in the presbytery capital campaign by 9 request, and at the discretion of the presbytery.
+[Some examples of such organizations are Montreat, 10 higher education, Thornwell Home and School, etc.] 11 The presbytery may combine several different needs into one campaign, and will not ordinarily 12 conduct two simultaneous capital campaigns or a second campaign within two years of the 13 conclusion of the first.
+Presbytery may approve a second campaign, or concurrent campaign, by 14 two-thirds vote.
+15 The Ministry Coordinating Council shall create a special campaign committee for each capital 16 campaign and will ordinarily hire outside fundraising counsel or staff with significant and proven 17 capital campaign experience.
+The majority of the cost of the campaign will be borne by the 18 campaign, with the Ministry Coordinating Council providing start-up funds from the presbytery's 19 budget.
+20 Following the current policies of the presbytery, presbytery ministries may publish "wish lists" of 21 capital items needed for their mission and ministry upon approval by the Ministry of Presbytery 22 Operations.
+23 Presbytery Ministries may not conduct their own capital and/or fund request campaigns without 24 approval of the presbytery upon recommendation of the Ministry Coordinating Council.
+25 Congregations who require assistance with operating support shall make their request through the 26 Ministry of Congregational Health.
+27 28 Amended February 22, 2016 Updated February 20, 2019 29 Appended June 8, 2020